AngelRodRo/Seedman/readme.md

 For default, theses files must be inside a folder named `seeders`

-Also it's important to define a configuration file in otherwise will be use a default config for the driver choosen
+Also it's important to define a configuration file in otherwise will be use a default config for the driver choosen (mongodb)

-seeder.config.json
+**seeder.config.json**
 ```json
 {
     "user": "",